 Step one is to hone in on your niche.
 Sure, you want to become a Christian blogger.
 But there are thousands of other Christian writers out there.

 Why would someone choose your blog over all the other blogs dedicated to Christianity?
 And once they’ve found you, what would persuade them to come back for more?

 The first piece of the puzzle is to figure out what your target audience looks like.
 While your goal is ultimately to attract as much blog traffic as possible, you’re more likely to succeed if you focus on a niche audience rather than attempting to write a generalist Christian blog.

 Ideally, that niche will align with your own interests and expertise.
-To give an extremely obvious example, if you have children, it might make sense to start a Christian parenting blog.
+To give an extremely obvious example, it might make sense to start a Christian parenting blog if you have children.

 There are lots of potential audiences you could attempt to reach, such as:

 - Christian women

 And so on.
 There’s no need to “niche down” too tight at this stage; just spend some time brainstorming until you’ve got a few ideas at who your target audience could be.

 Once you’ve got a few options, that should naturally lead you to specific angles for your Christian website.
 Potential angles could include:

 - A Christian blog offering advice and support to people with health concerns